oss-review-toolkit/ort/integrations/jenkins/README.md

 ![ORT Pipeline Stage View](pipeline.png)

-Now the pipeline is properly configured / initialized and you can click again on *Build with Parameters* to run it against VCS repositories Jenkins has (read-)access to.
+Now the pipeline is properly configured / initialized, and you can click again on *Build with Parameters* to run it against VCS repositories Jenkins has (read-)access to.
 Of course, you can also programmatically trigger the ORT pipeline from your application build pipelines.